paperplane110/NextPortfolio/blog/02-install.md

 ---
-title: "How To Set Up NextPortfolio"
+title: "How to Set up NextPortfolio"
 description: "A tutorial about building your website with Next-Portfolio"
 date: "2022-05-16"
 ---